azh2/SocialVulnR/README.md

     readRenviron("~/.Renviron")
 ```

-> List Counties in State
+> <b>List Counties in State</b>

-Now were making a simple character vector to store the names of all the counties we'll be using to pull in the census data since no option exists to pull out blockgroup level data for the whole state.
+Now we're making a simple character vector to store the names of all the counties we'll be using to pull in the census data since no option exists to pull out blockgroup level data for the whole state.

 ```{r}
 Counties <- tigris::list_counties(state = 'Oregon')